prips47/CCC_intern/README.md

 ## Internship Project at Center For Cognitive Computing IIIT Allahabad
 # Application of Transfer Learning on Hand Written Digits Classification
  Following Research work is submitted to Dr. K.P.
 Singh, IIIT Allahabad.
-It may have copyrights on some of it's sections.
  Referances used for the research are mentioned in footer.

 Author: Priyesh Pratap Singh (IIT ISM Dhanbad), Shubham Gupta (IIIT Sri City)